flofriday/blog/posts/the-fastest-mandelbrot-renderer-on-the-playdate/post.md

 Now, at this point I don't really have any ideas left for further optimizations without compromising quality too much.
 If you have any ideas on how to improve the code is available [on github](https://github.com/flofriday/mandelbrot-playdate), but until then I will call this the fastest Mandelbrot renderer on the playdate.

-The game is actually quite fun to play with even at only about ~14FPS and I am still quite proud of the **2640x speedup** we archived.
+The game is actually quite fun to play with even only with about ~14FPS and I am still quite proud of the **2640x speedup** we archived.

 Therefore, I decided to polish and publish the game.
 I added some ui to indicate the movement and a menu to disable the FPS counter.